 Clicks Are Increasing

-Before you break out the celebratory cheers over the surge in PPC conversions, it’s crucial to ensure you’re not paying for what you once obtained naturally.
+Before you start doing celebratory cheers over increased PPC conversions, ensure that you are not paying for what you once got naturally.

 Regularly monitoring these metrics can assist in identifying any unusual discrepancies in your campaigns and endeavours and serve as an early warning system for potential keyword cannibalization.